-Article 9 The term "worker" as used in this Act means a person who is employed at a business or office (hereinafter referred to as a "business") and to whom wages are paid, regardless of the type of occupation.

-Article 10 In this Act, the employer is the person in control of the business, the person responsible for managing the business, or any other person acting on behalf of the person in control of the business in matters concerning that business' workers.

-Article 11 In this Act, wage means wages, salary, allowances, bonuses, and anything else that the employer pays to the worker as remuneration for labor, regardless of what it is called.

-- Article 12 (1) In this Act, the average wage means the amount of money calculated when the total amount of wages over the 3-month period preceding the day on which grounds for calculation of the average wage came into existence is divided by the total number of days during that period; provided, however, that the average wage must not fall below the amount calculated in any of the following ways: - (i) 60 percent of the amount of money calculated when the total amount of wages is divided by the number of days worked during the relevant period, if wages are calculated on the basis of days or hours worked, or are determined in accordance with a piece rate or other such system under a service contract; - (ii) the aggregate of the amount of money calculated when the total amount of wages determined on the basis of months, weeks, or any other fixed period is divided by the number of days in that period, and the product is added to the amount of money referred to in the preceding item, if a part of the wage is determined on the basis of months, weeks, or any other fixed period. - (2) If there is a pay period end date, the period referred to in the preceding paragraph starts to be counted from the most recent pay period end date. - (3) If a period falling under one of the following items is a part of the period provided for in the preceding two paragraphs, the number of days constituting that period is excluded from the period referred to in the preceding two paragraphs and wages from during that period are excluded from the total amount of wages referred to in the preceding two paragraphs:
+- Article 9 The term "worker" as used in this Act means a person who is employed at a business or office (referred to below as a "business") and to whom wages are paid, regardless of the type of occupation. - Article 10 The term employer as used in this Act means a person in control of the business, a person responsible for managing the business, or any other person acting on behalf of the person in control of the business in particulars relating to the workers of the business. - Article 11 The term wage as used in this Act means wages, salary, allowances, bonuses, and anything else that an employer pays to a worker as remuneration for labor, regardless of what it is called. - Article 12 (1) The term average wage as used in this Act means the amount of money calculated as the total amount of wages over the 3-month period preceding the day on which grounds for the calculation of the average wage came into existence divided by the total number of days during that period; provided, however, that the average wage must not fall below the amount calculated in accordance with any of the following items: - (i) 60 percent of the amount of wages calculated as the total amount of wages divided by the number of days worked during the relevant period, if wages are calculated on the basis of days or hours worked, or are determined in accordance with a piece rate or another such system under a service contract; - (ii) the aggregate of the amount of money calculated as the total amount of wages determined on the basis of months, weeks, or any other fixed period divided by the total number of days in that period, and the amount of money referred to in the preceding item, if a part of the wage is determined on the basis of months, weeks, or any other fixed period. - (2) If there is a pay period end date, the period referred to in the preceding paragraph commences on the most recent pay period end date. - (3) If a period falling under one of the following items is a part of the period provided for in the preceding two paragraphs, the number of days constituting that period is deducted from the period referred to in the preceding two paragraphs and wages from during that period are deducted from the total amount of wages referred to in the preceding two paragraphs: